SeisSol/Device/examples/jacobi/README.md

-# Parallel Jacobi Benchmark
+# Parallel Jacobi Iteration Benchmark

-This is MPI+GPU Parallel Jacobi Solver where a GPU part can be either CUDA or HIP.
+This is MPI+GPU Parallel Jacobi Iteration Solver where a GPU part can be either CUDA or HIP.

 Tthe benchmark is hard-coded with 2D stencil matrix of the form [-1 2 -1], however, it can be extended if it is needed.
 The program starts with computing